juju-solutions/jujubox/README.md

   jujusolutions/jujubox
 ```

-## jujubox and the local provider
+## jujubox and the LXD provider

-At this time you can not run the the local provider inside of Docker because
+At this time you can not run jujubox on the LXD provider inside of Docker
-that is using nested containers.
-If you want to use the local provider install
+because of some nested container issues.
+If you want to use the LXD provider
-Juju on the host system.
+install Juju and LXD on the host system.

 # More information